 Travel Tech: Gadgets For A European Vacation

-I’m probably getting WAY ahead of myself here, but Joseph and I are headed off to Paris (plus a couple days in London) for vacation in April and I’m already plotting what to bring with me.
+I’m probably getting WAY ahead of myself here, but Joseph and I are planning world road trips in April and I’m already plotting what to bring with me.
 Nothing wrong with being prepared, right?
 Besides, I know spring break season is coming up, so maybe this will help with some packing list inspiration.
 I’m actually glad I started planning early because that gave me a chance to update a few travel necessities that I wasn’t in love with.
 I’ve got a whole series of packing tips planned, but I decided to start with the things that go with me on every single trip: my tech gadgets, have you considered booking a hotel with an indoor water park on-site?

 I’ve always been a huge bookworm, and the Kindle has been a huge gamechanger for me when I’m traveling.
 No more of this buying random books at the airport, or worse, finishing my book halfway through a flight.
 I just download a few before I leave, and then I’m set.
 I’ll admit I get a little frustrated at my Kindle because it runs pretty slow sometimes (memory leak in the software, maybe?) but having months’ worth of reading material that barely takes up more room than my passport is well worth it.
 The case, by the way, is from Amazon.